(Last Updated on : 04-12-2014)

 at Mahim Creek.
 During its course, the river flows through residential and industrial complexes of Powai, Saki Naka, Kurla, Kalina, Vakola, Bandra-Kurla complex, Dharavi

-and Mahim for fifteen kilometers.
+and Mahim for fifteen kilometres.
 The river is narrow in its initial course, which is nearly ten metres in width, but it widens gradually and is wide at the Bandra Kurla complex.
 The river is fourteen kilometres in length.
 The average width of the river in the upper reaches is 5 m.
 It has been widened to 25 m in the middle reaches and up to 70 m in the lower reaches after the 26 July 2005 deluge.

 The Mahim bay area where the Mithi River merges with the Arabian Sea is a bird

 sanctuary, which is called Salim Ali Bird Sanctuary

 .
 Many migratory birds visit the area.
 A dam has been constructed across this river along the upstream side of Vihar Lake.
 The river is a natural drainage channel, which carries the surplus waters during the monsoon.

 Threats to Mithi River

 There are many threats to the water of Mithi.
 The dumping of raw sewage, industrial waste and municipal waste into the river highly pollutes the water.
 To make it worse, the barrel cleaners, scrap dealers and others dump sludge oil, effluent and garbage in the river.
 The water with mixture of sewage and industrial waste is a threat to marine life.